 In many communities throughout the State, uncertified wood stoves are a major source of air pollution.
 Replacing these highly polluting and inefficient stoves with cleaner home heating options can significantly reduce emissions of fine particulate (PM2.5), black carbon, and toxic air contaminants.
-These emission reductions will vary depending on the type of the replacement device, with the natural gas, propane, or electric devices offering the greatest reductions.
-Certified wood stoves or inserts have significantly lower emissions compared to uncertified stoves.
-These emission reductions, however, could diminish due to improper operation or lack of proper maintenance.
+These emission reductions will vary depending on the type of the replacement device, with the electric devices offering the greatest reductions.
+Certified pellet stoves and wood stoves or inserts should have significantly lower emissions compared to uncertified wood stoves based on their certification values.
+However, because the current U.S. EPA certification program fails to ensure that a wood stove performs consistent with the certification results, this Program provides incentives only for select wood stoves that are most likely to provide emission reductions under real-world conditions.
+To ensure that emission reductions do not diminish even further due to improper operation or lack of proper maintenance, each installation will be accompanied by education on proper device operation, maintenance, and importance of using seasoned wood.

 Reductions in black carbon, PM2.5, and toxic air contaminants will reduce the impacts of climate change and improve indoor and outdoor air quality and visibility.
 In some parts of the State, the PM2.5 co-benefit reductions could have a significant impact on a region's ability to attain ambient air quality standards.